-(9) The first phase of the curriculum lifecycle is Product Prioritisation where the Vice-Chancellor decides as to the strategic fit and financial viability of a new or continuing addition to scope.
-The product prioritisation phase does not apply to transfers to scope or VTPs.

-(10) Prior to VET course registration for new and continuing additions to scope, the College Dean must prepare a Business Case.

-(11) Business cases for VET product prioritisation are categorised as:

-- a. new additions to scope outside current core business or markets (i.e. fields of education) requiring significant development that are subject to robust analysis. - b. new additions to scope within current core business or markets or continuing additions to scope subject to a fast-track business case approval process.

-(12) Business cases for continuing additions to scope must be submitted within 4 weeks of the University receiving notification from the National Register of VET that a VET course or explicit unit is superseded.

-(13) The business case must provide adequate information to decide whether the product should be added or replaced in the University's product portfolio, including:

-- a. industry engagement;

-- b. market and student demand;

-- c. past performance for a continuing addition to scope;

-- d. compliance history for a continuing addition to scope;

-- e. risks and risk mitigation;

-- f. resource and staffing requirements; and

-- g. additional associated costs beyond the College budget.

-(14) The next stage of the procedure, course planning, cannot commence for new and continuing additions to scope until the Business Case is submitted by the College Dean to the Vice-Chancellor and approved.
+- (9) The first phase of the curriculum lifecycle is Product Prioritisation where the Pro Vice-Chancellor and Chief Executive CDU TAFE decides as to the strategic fit and financial viability of a new or continuing addition to scope.
+The product prioritisation phase does not apply to transfers to scope or VTPs. - (10) Prior to VET course registration for new and continuing additions to scope, the VET Team Leader must prepare a Business Case. - (11) Business cases for VET product prioritisation are categorised as: - a. new additions to scope outside current core business or markets (i.e. fields of education) requiring significant development that are subject to robust analysis. - b. new additions to scope within current core business or markets or continuing additions to scope subject to a fast-track business case approval process. - (12) Business cases for continuing additions to scope must be submitted within 12 weeks of the University receiving notification from the National Register of VET that a VET course or explicit unit is superseded. - (13) The business case must provide adequate information to decide whether the product should be added or replaced in the University's product portfolio, including: - a. industry engagement; - b. market and student demand; - c. past performance for a continuing addition to scope; - d. compliance history for a continuing addition to scope; - e. risks and risk mitigation; - f. resource and staffing requirements; and - g. additional associated costs beyond the VET delivery budget. - (14) The next stage of the procedure, course plan and design, cannot commence for new and continuing additions to scope until the Business Case is submitted by the Deputy Chief Executive to the Pro Vice-Chancellor and Chief Executive CDU TAFE and approved.

-VET Course Plan
+VET Course Plan and Design